mwiatrzyk/modelity/docs/source/quickstart.rst

 (there are separate tools for that), but to a :class:`dict` objects that ideally should already be JSON-encodable.

-To convert model to the dict, a :func:`modelity.model.dump` function must be
+To convert model to the dict, a :func:`modelity.helpers.dump` function must be
 used:

 .. doctest::

-    >>> from modelity.model import dump
+    >>> from modelity.helpers import dump
     >>> dump(full)
     {'name': 'Bridget', 'second_name': 'Rose', 'surname': 'Jones', 'dob': '1969-11-09'}